Deciding between Cloudways vs Hostinger?

 Fake Reviews – they’ve been caught numerous times writing fake reviews.
 When they were caught, the CEO not only admitted to this, but encouraged his employees to continue doing it.

-Banned from Facebook Groups – Hostinger was banned from the WordPress Hosting Facebook Group for employees voting for themselves in Facebook polls taken on the best hosting.
-When polls were taken, their employees would storm them (usually with fake Facebook accounts) and vote for themselves.
+Banned from Facebook Groups – Hostinger was also banned from the WordPress Hosting Facebook Group for employees voting for themselves in Facebook polls taken on the best hosting.
+When polls were taken, employees would storm them (with fake Facebook accounts) and vote for Hostinger, among other infractions.
 They were caught and banned from the group.

 Posed as customers – Hostinger used to monitor Facebook, Twitter, and other social media sites searching for people asking about hosting recommendations, then pose as a Hostinger customer (without disclosing they’re actually an employee) saying how great Hostinger was.